 Dyson anticipate that the unit can be run for 24 hours a day for 6 months before the filter needs to be replaced, although some customers online have suggested their filters will last for closer to a year before they’ll need to be replaced.

-So, we’ve devoted a bit of time to looking at the filter as for me it’s the most important consideration when selecting the right air purifier for your needs, but let’s now take a look at some of the other features and technologies that come with the Pure Cool Link.
+So, we’ve devoted a bit of time to looking at the filter as for me it’s the most important consideration when selecting the right air purifier for your needs.

-In auto mode the unit monitors the amount of pollutants in the air and reacts accordingly.
+In auto mode a sensor monitors the amount of pollutants in the air and reacts accordingly.

 So, the unit will kick into action when higher levels of contaminants are detected and then switch to a lower setting or off when the air is clean again – better for both the environment and your purse.